jophc1/FullStackFuelLog/README.md

 * Simple and intuitive UI

 ### Target Audience
-This application is targetted towards companies that are need of tracking fleets of vehicles with access to fuel usage and distance data.
+This application is targetted towards companies that are in need of tracking fleets of vehicles with access to fuel usage and distance data.
+The application uses the recorded data to generate useful reports for the company in an easy-to-understand way, allowing for the company to potentially have the ability to budget and plan for fuel expenses.

 ### Tech Stack
 ##### Application and Data